 Today let’s talk about 5 easy ways you can sell your slow-moving Amazon FBA inventory.

 - Adjust your price.

 Now, you might think I automatically mean to lower your price.
 But there are two ways you can adjust your price – up or down.
 In some cases, you do need to lower your price to get that inventory to sell.
 Maybe when you sent the item in to FBA the competitive price was higher than it is now, and all you need to do to get the next sale is to lower your price.
-As always, check Keepa and CamelCamelCamel to make sure lowering your price is the best course of action.
-(Check out my posts on how to read Keepa and how to read Camel if you need a quick tutorial.)
+As always, check Keepa (the price history and sales rank history tool) to make sure lowering your price is the best course of action.
+(Check out my postson how to read a Keepa graph if you need a quick tutorial.)

 But in some situations, you will want to adjust your price higher, not lower.
 I don’t know how this works, but I’m not the only seller who says they’ve seen this happen – somehow, adjusting your price even one penny lower or higher triggers a sale.
 I have no idea how this works, but it does.
 Adjusting your price, even if it goes up a little, somehow causes the Amazon algorithm to put your inventory item in the buy box and higher in search, so that a customer buys it soon after you reprice.
 It’s a mystery, and it’s no guarantee, but somehow it works.

 - Check for improvements on the product page.

 Sometimes the reason your inventory isn’t selling has everything to do with a lousy product page.
 No one wants to buy something online that has a crummy photo or a pathetic description.
 On some of your inventory you might want to check if there are ways to improve the images, title, keywords, etc.